 When Hurricane Florence first began battering the North Carolina coast, many evacuees chose to wait out the storm a couple of hours inland.
-Quite a few of them decided to check out the Billy Graham Library in Charlotte on Thursday and Friday.
+Quite a few of them decided to check out the in Charlotte on Thursday and Friday.

 Sherilyn Washington, a Library associate and volunteer, said some visitors are walking through the doors in a fog of uncertainty.
-After hearing a message of hope on The Journey of Faith tour, though, they seem to be comforted.
+After hearing a message of hope on tour, though, they seem to be comforted.
 “They’ve told me this place is bringing them peace,” Washington said.

 Library volunteer Carol Etheridge has also seen concern in the eyes of those fleeing the deadly storm.
 “It breaks my heart,” she said.
 “Their hearts are heavy.
 They don’t know what they’re returning to.
 It really puts a face to [the reality of the storm] when you meet these people.”